 In order to comply with Equal Employment Opportunity Commission (EEOC) regulations, all on-campus student job openings are to be listed with the SEO.
 We ask, therefore, that you adhere to the following procedure in filling your student employment needs.

 All forms needed to employ a student on-campus, such as the SEO Job Description Form, SEO Hiring Form, and the SEO Payroll Change Form can be found at the SEO website, Employment Resources section.
+Please use the most recent forms as currently found on the SEO website as they are frequently updated to reflect changes in employment requirement

 In addition, all mentioned documents in this handbook, such as the RIT Bi-Weekly Pay Schedule, Student Wage Schedule, and the On-Campus Employment Handbook can be found in the Employer Resources section.